LionelBeato/coatimundis/Week_1/Day_3/OVERVIEW.md

 ### Bootstrap

 1. Make a site using Bootstrap!
 I encourage the use of VS Code with the bootstrap extension.
+2. Make sure you have three rows, and at least two columns.
+Remember margins and padding (bootstrap classes:m-1,p-1)
-2. Make a repo on GitHub and push your project there!
+3. Make a repo on GitHub and push your project there!